Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 Final Thoughts

-If you are not losing fat in a calorie deficit, it does not always mean you are failing.
-It usually means something in the system needs adjustment.
+If you are not losing fat in a calorie deficit, it does not automatically mean you are failing.

 Maybe your deficit is smaller than you thought.
-Maybe your body has adapted.
-Maybe your activity dropped.
-Maybe stress and recovery are hiding progress.

 The solution is not blind restriction.
-The solution is a smarter plan.

 Focus on accuracy.
 Focus on protein.
 Focus on sleep.
 Focus on movement.
 Focus on consistency you can actually maintain.